What exactly does Toast require an account for?

 Toast has a lot to offer thanks to the account.
 Our sync and web platform are the best in the industry and many features are exclusive to Toast.

 The most obvious feature that you could think about while trying to figure out why do we need an account, is sync.
 Toast has the biggest number of supported browsers among all of the extensions.
 Those are: Safari, Chrome, Firefox, Opera, all Chromium-based browsers (like Microsoft Edge, Brave...)
 And one of the core principles for us is providing all of our functionality for all of those.

 What does it mean in practice?
-If you use Chrome on multiple computers, we could have been syncing your sessions just via Chrome without any account, but that wouldn't work between Chrome and Safari, Chrome and Firefox, Safari and Opera... and all of the other combinations you could think of.
+If you use Chrome on multiple computers, we could have been syncing your folders just via Chrome without any account, but that wouldn't work between Chrome and Safari, Chrome and Firefox, Safari and Opera... and all of the other combinations you could think of.
 So we had to make it possible for you to access your Toast everywhere.

-The part above was only describing sync of your data between the extensions in different browsers, but we went even further, bringing you access to all of your session on any device that has a browser.
+The part above was only describing sync of your data between the extensions in different browsers, but we went even further, bringing you access to all of your folder on any device that has a browser.

 If that wasn't worth enough for you to create an account, we'll continue :)

 Have you ever done research that you needed to share with someone?
 Let's say you've found 15 websites with useful information.
 In the past, you have had to copy each one and paste it in the document or a message and then send it.
 Isn't that too complex?
 Yeah, we thought so too.